enkidevs/curriculum/data-analysis-with-python/core/python-libraries/how-to-use-libraries-in-your-projects.md

 ---
 ## Content

-> Since we will be using Jupyter Lab in this course, we will show you how to add libraries through there.

-There are two ways.
+> Here are two ways you can add libraries in Python.

 The easiest, but repetitive one, is to import it in every console/notebook you create.